-The Miniature Poodle’s long, drooping ears predisposes them to Otitis externa (inflammation of the ear canal) (see below).
+- The Miniature Poodle’s long, drooping ears predisposes them to Otitis externa (see below).

-- Hip dysplasia (abnormality of the hip joints causing pain and disability): breed mean score 10.5 (ideally parents should be lower)
+- Hip dysplasia: breed mean score 10.5 (parents should be lower)

-- Eye disease: Progressive retinal atrophy (PRA) (annual testing) (gradual loss of vision); Optic nerve hypoplasia (ONH) (annuall testing) (the optic nerve from the eye to the brain is too small); Hereditary cataract (HD)
+- Eye disease: Progressive retinal atrophy (PRA) (annual testing); Optic nerve hypoplasia (ONH) (annual testing); Hereditary cataract (HD)

 DNA Tests Available